 Good knowledge of principles and practices of risk management and asset protection programs relating to general and financial liability protection, including financial and legal requirements for developing, implementing, and administering municipal governmental self-insurance programs.

 Good knowledge of the OSHA regulations as they relate to property and employee health and safety.

 Ability to direct the activities of a subordinate staff, including supervision.

 Ability to direct a comprehensive, municipal risk management program.

 Ability to read, understand, interpret, and apply technical, legal, and financial data pertaining to risk management.

 A. Graduation from a regionally accredited or New York State registered college or university with a master's degree and four (4) years of management work experience, or its part time equivalent, in directing an organization or organizational segment; or,

-B. Graduation from a regionally accredited or New York State registered college or university with a baccalaureate degree and six (6) years of work experience, or its part time equivalent, as a special agent in property, casualty, fire and surety insurance, in insurance contract management or claims/loss evaluation or in building construction or contracting which included responsibility for OSHA regulations, two (2) years of which must have been in a supervisory capacity; or,
+B. Graduation from a regionally accredited or New York State registered college or university with a baccalaureate degree and six (6) years of work experience, or its part time equivalent, as a special agent in property, casualty, fire and surety insurance, in insurance contract management or claims/loss evaluation or in the banking and/or financial management industry, two (2) years of which must have been in a supervisory capacity; or,